 Winter Break of Code, Day Three

-We are at the half way point of Winter Break of Code.
+We are at the halfway point of Winter Break of Code.
 We have two homes near the beach shared by 12 people.
 10 of us are working on the apps & website and 2 are leading up delicious dinner efforts.
-We've spent time on the beach, in the ocean, in the mountains, and of course working.
-Concepts for future start ups and tactics about self publishing books are brewing, and conversations are lined with politics and activism.
-Work sessions are focussed on making cryptography usable in existing Andriod apps and soon to be released iPhone apps.
+We’ve spent time on the beach, in the ocean, in the mountains, and of course working.
+Concepts for future startups and tactics about self-publishing books are brewing, and conversations are lined with politics and activism.
+Work sessions are focused on making cryptography usable in existing Android apps and soon-to-be-released iPhone apps.

 I’m new to concepts of cryptography, using and designing for privacy tools.
 I appreciate brief and simple explanations of how crypto works and why I should be using one tool over another.
 Much of the new content for the website will be geared for visitors who are curious about trying something new, who want to make a personal response to the Snowden leaks, and to provide some grounding for people completely new to the abstract nature of cryptography and privacy tools.
 We want to give people on the fence a reason to use our apps.